ThatGeoGuy/ENGO500/_posts/2014-04-05-Improving-prototype-usability.markdown

 ##LEDs for Posting Observations

 The second condition as listed above was satisfied by setting an LED to blink once an [observation was confirmed to be posted]({{ site.baseurl }}/2014/04/04/post-ing-from-the-RPi/).
 We managed this by connecting an LED to a GPIO pin on the RaspberryPi, with wiring similar to the diagram below.
 The resistor used was 330 ohms.
+It is important to use the 330Ohm resistor only because otherwise it would be giving you many errors.

 ![LED diagram]({{ site.baseurl }}/images/sensors/ledp.PNG)